 Understanding Virgin Galactic Hldgs's Unusual Options Activity

-Shares of Virgin Galactic Hldgs (NYSE: SPCE) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to

-Shares of Virgin Galactic Hldgs (NYSE:SPCE) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $43.9.
+Virgin Galactic Hldgs (NYSE:SPCE) shares experienced unusual options activity on Friday.
+The stock price moved up to $45.1 following the option alert.

 - Sentiment: BEARISH